-Old carpet tile backing and now our new LVT products can be recycled through ReEntry® to feed our 3rd party verified closed loop production system and make CQuestGB backing.
+Old carpet tile and our Sound ChooiceMC LVT products can be recycled through ReEntry® to feed our 3rd party verified closed loop production system and make CQuestGB backing.
 This system allows us to safely make new carpet tile backing from old, avoiding the life cycle issues traditionally associated with the production and end-of-life of PVC and other plastics.

 Not all PVC is created equal.

-All PVC used by Interface in our carpet tile and LVT is either 100% recycled (as in our GlasBac®RE backing) or complies with the Green Star PVC Best Practise Guidelines.
+All PVC used by Interface in our carpet tile and resilient flooring is either 100% recycled (as in our CQuestGB backing) or complies with the Green Star PVC Best Practise Guidelines.

 We took the unusual step of utilizing these independent guidelines developed in Australia because PVC use continues to grow despite efforts like Red Lists, making it vitally important that specifiers have a way to ask for better PVC.
 Compliance with this eliminates the traditional concerns about the manufacture of PVC, harmful additives like heavy metal stabilizers and phthalate plasticizers, and end of life.